-The Utah State Board of Education makes annual accountability determinations for schools based on student academic outcomes and growth.
+The Utah State Board of Education (USBE) makes annual accountability determinations for schools based on student academic outcomes and growth.
 As a state, we are also committed to using fair accountability models to accurately differentiate the performance of schools.

 Refer to the Utah Accountability Technical Manual for detailed information on the indicators of school accountability, method for calculation, and business rules for Utah's School Accountability System.